Category Archives: Uncategorized

 Trees and Shrubs

-• Remove Ivy, Pachysandra, and other vine-like ground cover from under shrubs.
+• Remove Ivy, Pachysandra, and other vine-like groundcover from underneath shrubs.

 • Mulch or compost healthy leaves.